phaidra/phaidra/README.md

 `Service unavailable` for apache in your browser.
 That is fine, PHAIDRA has not been started yet.

-Run `docker compose up -d` from this repo to start it up.
+Change to the `external_webserver` directory in this repo and run `docker compose up -d` to start it up.
 At first run, this command will run for a few minutes, as some images will have to be downloaded and partly built as well.

 NOTE: If you make changes to files mentioned in the `dockerfiles` directory of this repo, make sure to remove the built images before